 Water retention or fluid retention happens when the body isn’t able to maintain fluid levels properly.
 The lymphatic system acts as a sewerage.
 It helps to drain the fluid from the body tissues and empty it in the bloodstream.
 When the fluid isn’t completely removed from the body, then some of it remains, leading to fluid retention.

-Moreover, people who aren’t engaged in a lot of physical activity, are obese, suffer from malnutrition, or have allergies or infections may also experience fluid retention.
+Moreover, people who aren’t engaged in a lot of physical activity, are obese, suffer from malnutrition, or have allergies or infections may even experience fluid retention.
 The reactions of certain medications like calcium channel blockers, gabapentin, birth control pills, and diabetes medications may also lead to fluid retention.

 Now coming to the topic, fluid or water retention is also one of the many symptoms that women may face during the perimenopause and menopause phases.
 Read on to learn about the association between fluid retention and menopause.